lumiform/slate/source/index.html.md

 # Introduction

 Welcome to the Lumiform Public API documentation!
 You can use our API to get your organization's Inspections, Questions and Issues.
-Lists of inspections, questions and issues are paginated.
+Lists of Inspections and Issues are paginated.
 Paginated responses also have a `meta` and a `links` property useful for navigation - or even for helping you build a navigation UI if you desire!

 You can view cURL request examples in the dark area to the right, as well as examples of the responses you should expect to get.